Utah Constitutional Convention of 1895

+Successful attempt by Utah to be admitted to the U.S.

-The Utah Constitutional Convention was held from March 4, 1895 to May 8, 1895.
+In the history of Utah, the Utah Constitutional Convention was held from March 4, 1895 to May 8, 1895.
 The 1895 convention was the Utah Territory's seventh and final attempt to be admitted to the United States as a state.
 The Constitution of Utah was accepted by Congress and President Grover Cleveland, leading to Utah's admittance into the union as the 45th state on January 4, 1896.